brendan-bondurant/bonsai_bid/README.md

 ## :closed_book: Abstract

 Bonsai Bid is a simple, yet powerful online auction platform dedicated to serving the national community of bonsai enthusiasts.
-Inspired by the bustling, yet inefficient bonsai trading within private Facebook groups, Bonsai.bid is designed to streamline and elevate the buying and selling experience.
+Inspired by the bustling, yet inefficient bonsai trading within private Facebook groups, Bonsai Bid is designed to streamline and elevate the buying and selling experience.
 Our mission is to create a user-friendly, bonsai-specific marketplace that produces unparalleled experiences for both the buyer and seller.

 <br></br>